-- bowling– alright, we haven’t actually taken E bowling, but he received a bowling session as a gift for his birthday recently, and he can’t wait!
+- bowling– E received a bowling session as a gift for his birthday last year, and he LOVED it!
 Pop those bumpers in and go for it!
 (If you can find a bowling alley that has candlepin the balls are much easier for little hands to hold.)

 - farm visit– plan a day centered around a visit to a local farm or petting zoo.
 Your animal loving kiddos will love it, and it’s a great way to spend time learning more about God’s creation!

-- dinner out– even though E can only actually eat the food at a very small handful of restaurants (he’s got food allergies), he loves going out to eat.
+- dinner out– both of my boys LOVE going out to eat.
 You can dress up (if your child is into that) and make a big deal of dinner.
 Just make sure you put your phone aside (except to get a fabulous selfie of you and your dinner partner) and really spend some quality time together.
 Worried about expenses?
 My kids think a restaurant is a treat whether it’s Burger King or

 - boat or train ride– I haven’t met too many kids that weren’t excited about one or the other, have you?